 As is common at major airports throughout the world, some maintenance and servicing work is conducted at Gatwick Airport.
-British Airways, easyJet and Virgin Atlantic have hangers and operate major repair centres at the Airport.
-The construction of the new Boeing hangar commenced during 2018.
+British Airways, easyJet and Virgin Atlantic have hangers and operate major repair centres at the airport.
+The construction of the new Boeing hangar was also completed in 2019.